 Why Should You Visit Hassan?

 A quick trip to these top places to visit in Hassan will help you gain knowledge about the Hoysala reign which was once supreme.
-Home to the best Hoysala temples, this where you can admire the inscriptions and intricate carvings.
+Home to the best Hoysala temples, this is where you can admire the inscriptions and intricate carvings.
 As a traveller, we must be respectful of a destination’s history and culture, and not destroy or litter these places, but instead help in preserving them.